Your Food, Simplified — movewell.

 Anchor your meal around protein first

 When you're looking at a menu, find the protein first.
-Go for a grilled chicken dish, a steak, salmon, shrimp.
+Grilled chicken, steak, salmon, shrimp.
 Build the rest of your meal around that.
-It naturally keeps your meal more balanced without having to overthink it.
+It naturally keeps things more balanced without overthinking it.

 🌯